Nashville Summer Staycation To-Do’s

 Stop by the Tennessee State Museum, near Bicentennial Park.
 It is free and allows visitors to experience Tennessee history, art, and culture from the state’s natural history beginnings through the present day.

 Middle Tennessee is home to many civil war monuments and parks.
-Murfreesboro has Stones River Battlefield, with a nice museum and gift shop for the kids to explore and learn.
-Franklin is also home to many sites such as The Carter House and Carnton Plantation.
+Stones River Battlefield, located in Murfreesboro, has a nice museum and gift shop for the kids to explore and learn.
+Franklin is home to many sites such as The Carter House and Carnton.
 Check out this short article for many other areas you can check out.
 And if you feel like making a little road trip, head down to Savannah, Tennessee and tour Shiloh Battlefield.
 And while you are there, eat some fresh catfish from the Tennessee Rivers at one of the many wonderful fish houses around.

 Food Bucket List